bcorporaal/the-manual/hosting-guidelines.md

 ## The concept
 The UX Cocktail Hour Rotterdam is an informal event for everyone who has an interest in User Experience.
-The first UX Cocktail Hour started in 2001 in Amsterdam and was organized by [Peter Boersma](https://twitter.com/pboersma).
+The first UX Cocktail Hour started in 2001 in Amsterdam and is organized by Peter Boersma.
 In 2011 it found its way to Rotterdam.

 The Rotterdam edition is organized by [Bob Corporaal](https://reefscape.net).